khazit/CrazySLAM/README.md

   3. Correct the position estimate given sensors observations at **t** and the map at **t-1**

-In others words, the intuition behind this class of algorithms is : **What motion best explains the difference between sensors observations at t-1 and t ?**
+In others words, the intuition behind this class of algorithms is : **What motion best explains the difference between sensors observations at t-1 and t given what is known about the environment ?**

 To implement this method on the Crazyflie: We'll use the Kalman filter state estimate (for step 2) which is computed by the drone's firmware.
 It uses sensor